-The chairperson of the conference committee of each house shall give notice to the File Clerk of their respective houses of the time and place of the meeting.
+The chairperson of the conference committee of each house shall give notice to the File Clerk of his or her respective house of the time and place of the meeting.
 Notice of each public meeting shall be published in the Daily File of each house one calendar day prior to the meeting, except that the notice is not required for a meeting of a conference committee on the Budget Bill.
 When this subdivision is waived with respect to a meeting of any public conference committee, or when there is a meeting of a conference committee on the Budget Bill, every effort shall be made to inform the public that a meeting has been called.
-When this subdivision has been waived with respect to the meeting of any public conference committee, the chairperson of the conference committee of each house shall immediately notify the chairperson of the policy committee of their respective houses that considered the bill in question of the waiver, and of the time and place of the meeting.
+When this subdivision has been waived with respect to the meeting of any public conference committee, the chairperson of the conference committee of each house shall immediately notify the chairperson of the policy committee of his or her respective house that considered the bill in question of the waiver, and of the time and place of the meeting.